JoydebGIThub/java-practice-code/Java8/InterviewQuestion2(DefaultStatic method, varargs).md

 | Called using?               | Instance or ClassName.super.method() | InterfaceName.methodName() |
 | Purpose                     | Provide default instance behavior | Utility/helper functionality |
 ************************************************************************************************************************************

 # What is variable arguments?
 ## ✅ Variable Arguments (Varargs) in Java
-Variable arguments (or varargs) in Java allow you to pass a variable number of arguments to a method.
-Instead of specifying a fixed number of parameters, you can use varargs to "**pass any number of arguments of the same type**".
+- Variable arguments (or varargs) in Java allow you to `pass a variable number of arguments to a method`.
+Instead of specifying a `fixed number of parameters`, you can use varargs to "**pass any number of arguments of the same type**".
 Varargs makes it easier to work with methods that can accept an arbitrary number of arguments.
 ### ✅ Use Case Example:
 ```java
 public class VarargsExample {